-Collectively, the IMPROVE monitors across Colorado display a common pattern with statistically significant improvement in visibility on the clearest and most impaired days at each location (Table 18).
-The trend towards improved visibility on the most impaired days at all locations shows that Colorado Class I areas are making solid progress towards RHR goals.
-At all locations, wildfire smoke episodes have led to some of the haziest conditions ever recorded.
-However, the clearest days currently observed are better than at any time in the period of record, and most impaired days are trending towards the 2064 endpoint goal.
-This highlights the strong improvements in visibility owed to the CAA and RHR, while also demonstrating the challenge of managing and mitigating smoke impacts in an era of increasing wildfire frequency and intensity.
+IMPROVE monitors across Colorado show a consistent pattern of statistically significant visibility improvement on both the clearest and most impaired days (Table 18).
+The trend of improved visibility on the most impaired days indicates solid progress toward RHR goals in Colorado's Class I areas.
+While wildfire smoke episodes have contributed to some of the worst visibility conditions on record, the clearest days are now better than any observed in the period of record, and the most impaired days are moving toward the 2064 endpoint goal.
+This underscores the notable visibility gains achieved under the CAA and RHR, while highlighting the ongoing challenge of mitigating smoke impacts amid increasing wildfire activity.